 - Cuts in the sidewall of the tire

-If any of these is evident, you should take your RV to your local tire dealer/service center that also services RV’s for resolution of the problem.
+If any of these are evident, you should take your RV to your local tire dealer/service center that also services RVs to resolve the the problem.

-The Sun can play havoc with the condition of your tires and it can age them prematurely, and cost you a lot of money for early replacements, so take steps to avoid direct sunlight on your tires when possible, especially when your unit is in storage.
+The sun can wreak havoc with the condition of your tires and it can age them prematurely which will cost you a lot of money for early replacement.
+Take steps to avoid direct sunlight on your tires when possible, especially when your unit is in storage.